jvpichowski/website-template/README.md

-# jvpichowski blog
+# Website Templae

-This repository contains the resources for my blog at [jvpichowski.github.io](jvpichowski.github.io).
+This repository contains a template for my websites.
+Just add some pages or posts in the `_posts` folder.